linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/03 Insurance Collars and Other Strategies.md

 # Straddles

 Consider the strategy of buying a call and a put with the same strike price and time to expiration: This strategy is called a straddle.
 The general idea of a straddle is simple: If the stock price rises, there will be a profit on the purchased call, and if the stock price declines, there will be a profit on the purchased put.
 Thus, the advantage of a straddle is that it can profit from stock price moves in both directions.
 The disadvantage to a straddle is that it has a high premium because it requires purchasing two options.
 If the stock price at expiration is near the strike price, the two premiums are lost.
 The profit diagram for a 40-strike straddle is graphed in Figure 10.
-The initial cost of the straddle at a stock price of  $40 is$ 4.77; $2.78 for the call and $1.99 for the put.
+The initial cost of the straddle at a stock price of  \$40 is$ 4.77; $2.78 for the call and \$1.99 for the put.

 Figure 10 demonstrates that a straddle is a bet that volatility will be high: The buyer of an at-the-money straddle is hoping that the stock price will move but does not care about the direction of the move.
 Because option prices reflect the market's estimate of volatility, the cost of a straddle will be greater when the market's perception is that volatility is greater.
 If at a given set of option prices all investors found it desirable to buy straddles, then option prices would increase.
 Thus, purchasing a straddle is really a bet that volatility is greater than the market's assessment of volatility, as reflected in option prices.

 Strangle.
 The disadvantage of a straddle is the high premium cost.
 To reduce the premium, you can buy out-of-the-money options rather than at-the-money options.
 Such a position is called a strangle.
-For example, consider buying a 35-strike put and a 45-strike call, for a total premium of  $1.41, with a future value of$ 1.44.
+For example, consider buying a 35-strike put and a 45-strike call, for a total premium of  \$1.41, with a future value of\$ 1.44.
 These transactions reduce your maximum loss if the options expire with the stock near 40, but they also increase the stock-price move required for a profit.

 Figure 11 shows the 40-strike straddle graphed against the 35-45 strangle.
 This comparison illustrates a key point: In comparing any two fairly priced option positions, there will always be a region where each outperforms the other.
 Indeed, this is necessary to have a fairly priced position.